aws-samples/amazon-ec2-compute-fleet-optimizer/README.md

 ?
 Provide a friendly name for your resource that will be used to label this category in the project: <YOUR-STORAGE-CATEGORY-NAME>
 ?
 Provide bucket name: <YOUR-BUCKET-NAME>
 ?
 Restrict access by: Individual Groups
 ?
-Select groups: computeToolsUPG
+Select groups: No items were selected
 ?
-What kind of access do you want for computeToolsUPG users: read ?
 Do you want to add a Lambda Trigger for your S3 Bucket? (y/N) no
 ```

-## Adding a Lambda function
+## Adding the first Lambda function that computes the EC2 instance recommendations

 Run the below command to add a Lambda function to our Amplify app: